florentdelgrange/stochastic-windows-storm/README.md

 ```

 ## Run
-Go the binaries directory and run
+Go to binaries directory and run
 ```
 ./storm-stochastic-windows
 ```